oservieres/cartaclysm/docs/index.md

 # Known issues

 It may be hard to quit the game: the pause menu is quite bugged.
 Do not hesitate to use `ALT + F4` or `CMD + Q`.

+# What's next ?

+Do not hesitate to participate under various forms:

+* Code
+* Graphic elements
+* Your voice